SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 Using the UI, you can set up five campaign patterns to be seeded in less than 5 minutes!

-The Automatic Inline Seeds API is the best approach if you need ultimate control for deeper integrations, campaign_ids that are system-generated and constantly changing, or if you prefer a code-first approach.
+The Automatic Inline Seeds API is the best approach if you need ultimate control for deeper integrations, `campaign_id`s that are system-generated and constantly changing, or if you prefer a code-first approach.

 If you’re using PowerMTA to send, you would still use the SparkPost UI or API to configure your seeding settings.
 See your PowerMTA User Guide to learn how to set up Automatic Inline Seeding within PowerMTA.